zeixcom/craft-boarding/README.md

 - **Site-specific settings** - Different behavior, button positions, labels, and button texts per site
 - **Internationalization** - Customize button texts (Next, Back, Done) for each site/language
 - **Multi-language tours** - Translate tour content for different sites
-- **Import/Export** - Migrate tours between projects or create backups
+- **Import** - Import tours between projects
-- **Advanced configuration** - Per-site tour visibility and management

 ## Installation

-You can install this plugin from the Plugin Store or with Composer.
+You can install this plugin from the Plugin Store or with Composer / DDEV.

 ### From the Plugin Store